Bike/Walk to School (WoW!)

 The Walk or Wheel!
 (WoW!)
 Program inspires kids to walk or bike to school where it is safe to do so.
 WoW! positively impacts kids’ well-being (and reduces pollution) using contests and incentives to encourage them to get to school on their own.

-Nine local schools actively participate in elements of the WoW! program.
-At these schools, parent-teacher organizations have assigned volunteers to work with students to embrace, educate and empower kids to think “Walk or Wheel!”
-[Coming soon: the list of 2012/13 WoW!
-School Leads.]
+Eleven local schools actively participate in elements of the WoW! program.
+At these schools, parent-teacher organizations have assigned volunteers to work with students to embrace, educate and empower kids to think “Walk or Wheel!” .

 Every student walking or wheeling to school when it is safe and when they feel safe doing so.
 That’s the long-term vision.
 Activities and incentives are planned throughout the school year to reach our goal and to begin building a culture of future bicyclists and pedestrians.